IgnisDa/ryot/docs/guides/importing.md

   duration of the import.
 The Trakt authentication flow is pretty complicated and I don't think it would be worth implementing.
 - Items that have been "check(ed) in" will not be imported.

+## Movary

+All movies can be imported from [Movary](https://movary.org) along with their ratings, history, and comments.

 ### Steps

-- Login to your Trakt account and go to the settings page.
+- Login to your Movary account and go to the settings page.
+Go to "Personal data" under the "Account" section.
-- If your account is set to private, uncheck the box next to it.
-You can revert this change once the import is complete.
-- If you have any lists that are private, you need to change them to public.
-  Otherwise they will not be imported.
-- Find your profile slug.
-This is usually your username.
-You can find it by going to your profile page, and checking the URL.
+- Export "history.csv" and "ratings.csv".
-- Enter this username in the input.
+- Upload these files in the input.

 ## Notes